n1ckfg/Perseephone/README.md

 # Perseephone

 Send Osceleton format skeleton data from Orbbec Persee over OSC.
+Uses Orbbec Body Tracking but could be easily modified to work with Nuitrack, etc.

 <pre>
 Joint names (15) are: